PcloD/VRTK/DOCUMENTATION.md

    * `ControllerInteractionEventArgs` - The payload for a Controller Event.

 The SetControllerEvent/3 method is used to set the Controller Event payload.

+#### GetControllerType/0

+  > `public virtual SDK_BaseController.ControllerType GetControllerType()`

+  * Parameters
+   * _none_
+  * Returns
+   * `SDK_BaseController.ControllerType` - The type of controller that the controller events is attached to.

+The GetControllerType method is a shortcut to retrieve the current controller type the controller events is attached to.

 #### GetTouchpadAxis/0